PyFilesystem/pyfilesystem2/docs/source/guide.rst

     >>> from fs.osfs import OSFS
     >>> home_fs = OSFS("~/")

-This constructs an FS object which manages the files an directories under a given system path.
+This constructs an FS object which manages the files and directories under a given system path.
 In this case, ``'~/'``, which is a shortcut for your home directory.

 Here's how you would list the files/directories in your home directory::